-Parents will want to be aware of a Netflix series entitled "13 Reasons Why," that is gaining a lot of attention among American youth.
-"13 Reasons Why" is a dramatic series highlighting suicide and other graphic topics, to include sexual assault and bullying.
-This series premiered a month ago, already has a strong following in teen populations, and has received strong ratings from media reviewers.
+Parents will want to be aware of a Netflix series entitled 13 Reasons Why, currently in its 2nd season, that is gaining a lot of attention among American youth.
+13 Reasons Why is a dramatic series highlighting suicide and other graphic topics, to include sexual assault and bullying.
 However, it has also raised considerable concern among mental health professionals in the suicide prevention community.
 Specific concerns include the glamorization of suicide, the lack of resiliency building, revenge fantasies, and a disregard for the finality of death.

 We recommend that you closely monitor your child's media activities and that you remain cautious about allowing your child to view this series.
 Rated TV-MA (Mature Audiences), parents are strongly urged to exercise greater care in monitoring this program and are cautioned against letting children under the age of 14 to watch it unattended.
 If your child has already viewed any portion of this series, we have included several resources on this page that you may use in a discussion with them concerning suicide.
 In this respect, you may have an opportunity to discuss an important topic openly and with caring support.